The Golden Rule May Not Always Be Best

 I thought I knew my values, but I was surprised once I started listing them that I have more values than I realized.
 If someone had asked me how many values underlie the things I pursue or the way I behave, I might have said four or five.

 Of course, I saw an opportunity to write, so I started listing and describing my values.
 I came up with sixteen before I decided to stop (for now).
-After all, how much can I expect you to read!

-Aligning Values with Actions
+Aligning Values with Life

 I try to align with my values with my work (writing or helping others write), my yoga practice, my spiritual life, and my relationships.
+I enjoy things that align with my values, like nature, animals, music, the arts in general, and reading.

 I share my list not because I think you care what my values are, but because you may recognize something that resonates with you.
-If you want to share your list with me, I’d be honored!

 Silence – I believe that except when we have something useful to say, it’s best to be silent.
 It’s in silence that we learn to recognize truth.